-Coach: To accept a player-initiated challenge, play down a card from your Hand, and likewise narrate your Threat's response to (and acceptance of) the challenge.
+Coach: To accept a player-initiated challenge, take the top card of the Coach Deck and play it down.
+Likewise narrate your Threat's response to (and acceptance of) the challenge.

 Refusing the Challenge

 If you initiate a challenge and no one steps up to it, then your goals (aka the Stakes you set) are achieved without conflict.
 This is a fairly simple concept: if someone moves against you, and you relent, then they get exactly what they want.
 Consider this next time someone challenges you.